ssomagani/ycsb_volt/README.md

-# VoltDB Binding for YCSB
+# Updated YCSB code to run on VoltDB

-This section describes the changes that were made to the original code specifically with respect to running Workload E.
+This section describes the changes that were made to the original code specifically with respect to running WorkloadE.

 Client
 -------------------